-While a majority of ecommerce businesses favor personalization, even those that have deployed it are still in the process of understanding how to best use it.
+While a majority of ecommerce businesses understand the appeal of personalization, even those that have deployed it are still in the process of understanding how to best use it.
 In a way, AI-driven personalization is still a nascent part of the stack for ecommerce brands.

-Yes, at the heart of personalization is a business goal.
+At the heart of personalization is a business goal: To boost sales.
 But customer-centric company goals have the best chance at achieving success because personalization is not just about increasing profit.
 It's about helping visitors consume content at their own pace to help them achieve their goals at each stage of the buying cycle.
-The best personalization strikes a harmonious balance between the buyer's and brand's goals.
+The best personalization strikes a harmonious balance between the shopper's and brand's goals.

 Truly powerful personalization goes beyond demographic information (who you are) to what you are trying to achieve in the moment.
-Each site visitor's interactions — a search query, browsing data, form fill, product recommendation — map together to build a complete customer journey and persona than has ever been possible.
+Each site visitor's interactions — a search query, browsing data, product recommendation clicks — map together to build a a more comprehensive customer journey and persona than has ever been possible before.

 The role of AI in ecommerce personalization